TechFulCa/trytond_account_asset_db/doc/index.rst

 #####################################################

-The account_asset_db module extends the account_asset module by adding the declining balance depreciation method. of fixed assets.
+The account_asset_db module extends the account_asset module by adding the declining balance depreciation method of fixed assets.

 Asset
 *****